 Murphy began to solidify himself as a first-team regular and by the time Jim Gannon took over at ‘Well, he was one of the top men in the squad.
 Having scored a hat trick against Albanian side Flamurtari in the UEFA Europa League, the first player to net a treble in the new-look competition, he became Motherwell’s leading goalscorer in European football.

 With just four months left on his deal, he would eventually move on to Sheffield United in January 2013, which eventually totalled around £500,000.
-He then moved on to Brighton and Rangers, and has full international honours with Scotland.
+He then moved on to Brighton and Rangers and latterly Hibernian, and has full international honours with Scotland.

 Cadden made his Motherwell debut as a 17-year-old substitute in a 4–1 win against Hearts back in March 2014, but after a league-winning loan spell with Albion Rovers, it wasn’t until the arrival of Mark McGhee in October 2015 for a second spell as ‘Well boss that really provided the launch pad the Motherwell-based youngster needed.

-A tenacious, tough tackling midfielder, he is a standout in the middle of the park with composure and an attitude well beyond his years.
-Allan is also a Scotland Under 21 international.
+A tenacious, tough tackling midfielder, he was a standout in the middle of the park with composure and an attitude well beyond his years.
+Latterly, he added goals to his game and by the summer of 2021, he had racked up 160 games, the overwhelming majority of them as a starter, scoring sixteen goals.